 The examination of the ocular fundus (back of the eye) is one of the most important diagnostic procedures.
 Many eye conditions can be detected via this examination – and at an early stage.
 Thus, serious conditions can be treated early, which significantly increases the chance of recovery.
 The ophthalmologist checks the optic disc, the retina, the macula and the vitreous body.

-There are two methodologies for the examination:
+There are two methods for examining the ocular fundus.

-Generally, this examination is conducted with a so-called ophthalmoscope or special magnifying lenses.
+One method is conducted with a so-called ophthalmoscope or special magnifying lenses.
 It is completely painless.
 Often, eye drops are administered to enlarge the pupil.
 The ophthalmologist thus has an unrestricted view of the area to be examined.
 These can also cause significant dazzling in normal daylight, so you should not drive following the examination.